TNO-ropt/ropt/docs/usage/robust_optimization.md

 straightforward analytical differentiation.

 `ropt` leverages standard optimization algorithms, such as those available in the [SciPy](https://www.scipy.org) package.
-These algorithms typically follow an iterative approach, necessitating repeated assessments of the objective function and, in many cases, its gradient.
+These methods typically follow an iterative approach, necessitating repeated assessments of the objective function and, in many cases, its gradient.
 Currently, it is assumed that the functions are not easily differentiated analytically.
 One of the core functions of `ropt`